Mayo College: Notable alumni

 The vice-chairman of Tata Motors, Ravi Kant, erstwhile chairman of Shell Oil-India, Vikram Singh Mehta, erstwhile chairman emeritus of Nestlé-India, Narendra Singh of Sarila, former chairman of Air India and Indian Airlines, Probir Sen, erstwhile chairman and MD of Axis Bank, P.J.
 Nayak, member of the Bank of England Monetary Policy Committee, Sushil Wadhwani, the retired chief general manager and executive director of the Reserve Bank of India and erstwhile managing director of NABARD, Yashwant Thorat, as well as Rakesh Mohan, who was deputy governor of the Reserve Bank of India all studied at Mayo.
 Mayo also has produced academic economists like Alok Bhargava who researches on food policy issues in developing and developed countries for formulating public policies.
 Mayo has produced scientists such as the eminent scientist in the field of electronic materials, Amit Goyal.

 Tikaraj Aishwarya Katoch of Kangra, director of Indiabulls, donated the Kangra Amphitheatre in memory of his great-grandfather Maharaja Jai Chand Katoch who was one of the first few students of Mayo College.

-Journalists who attended Mayo include Vir Sanghvi, Siddharth Varadarajan and Manvendra Singh.
-Writers include Vikram Chandra (Red Earth & Pouring Rain, Sacred Games) and Indra Sinha (Animal's People, shortlisted for the Man Booker Prize), Sudeep Chakravarti (Tin Fish and The Red Sun).
-Artists include Jaideep Mehrotra, Red Fashion designer Raghuvendra Rathore, celebrity chef Jiggs Kalra, the actors Ajay Mehta, Bobby Deol, Tinnu Anand, Vivek Oberoi, the filmmakers Pradip Krishen (also an environmentalist and writer of Trees of Delhi), Samir Karnik, Goldie Behl, Heeraz Marfatia and the theatre personality, Amir Raza Husain.
+Actors who attended Mayo include Bobby Deol, Vivek Oberoi, Ajay Mehta, Tinnu Anand, the filmmakers Pradip Krishen (also an environmentalist and writer of Trees of Delhi), Samir Karnik, Goldie Behl, Heeraz Marfatia and the theatre personality, Amir Raza Husain.

+Journalists who studied here include Vir Sanghvi, Siddharth Varadarajan and Manvendra Singh.
+Writers include Vikram Chandra (Red Earth & Pouring Rain, Sacred Games) and Indra Sinha (Animal's People, shortlisted for the Man Booker Prize).

+Red Fashion designer Raghuvendra Rathore, Celebrity Chef Jiggs Kalra and Artist Jaideep Mehrotra also studied here.

-The school has produced sportsmen including Charu Sharma, cricketer Arun Lal and Lokendra Singh Ghanerao (who captained India at polo).
+The school has produced sportsmen including Charu Sharma, cricketer Arun Lal, Col. Bhawani Singh, HH Sawai Padmanabh Singh of Jaipur and Lokendra Singh Ghanerao (all 3 captained India at polo over the years).

-Eknath Ghate, the acclaimed mathematician and winner of the Shanti Swarup Bhatnagar Prize for Science and Technology, is an alumnus of Mayo College.
+Eknath Ghate, a mathematician and winner of the Shanti Swarup Bhatnagar Prize for Science and Technology, is an alumnus of Mayo College.

 Jai Pratap Singh, politician and cabinet minister in the Government of Uttar Pradesh.

-J. T. M. Gibson Award for Excellence

-The J. T. M. Gibson Award for Excellence was created in 2007 to be given to old boys who have, consistent with Jack Gibson's ideals, made a difference to society.
-Honorees include: